richardschoen/iforgit/knowledge/object_source_change_querysql.md

 In this document there are a couple of SQL queries you can use to get a good look at a list of objects in a library and their associated source files if any.

-## This SQL query just lists all the ILE bound module info for objects in selected library.
+## This SQL query lists all the ILE bound module info for objects in selected library with module source info
-It does show the associated source file info for each source member.
+It does show the associated source file info for each source member if you want to check source changes.
 ```
  -- Select all bound module info including source
  -- file info for ILE program objects